libxml-raku/LibXML-raku/doc/Node.md

     *cloneNode * creates a copy of `$node `.
 When $deep is True the function will copy all child nodes as well.
 Otherwise the current node will be copied.
 Note that in case of element, attributes are copied even if $deep is not True.

     Note that the behavior of this function for $deep=0 has changed in 1.62 in order to be consistent with the DOM spec (in older versions attributes and namespace information was not copied for elements).

+  * ast

+    This method performs a deep data serialization of the node, and any associated child nodes, attributes and namespaces.
+The [LibXML::Item](LibXML::Item) ast-to-xml() function can then be used to create a deep copy of the node;

+        use LibXML::Item :ast-to-xml;
+        my $ast = $node.ast;
+        my LibXML::Node $node2 = ast-to-xml($ast);

   * parentNode